-Amélie Barras is Assistant Professor in the Department of Social Science (Law & Society Program) at York University.
+Amélie Barras is Associate Professor in the Department of Social Science (Law & Society Program) at York University.
 She conducts research on the intersection between law, religion and politics.
 She has published on the politics of secularism in Turkey and France, including Refashioning Secularisms in France and Turkey: The Case of the Headscarf Ban (Routledge, 2014).
 She also writes on reasonable accommodation and Islam in Canada.
-Her most recent publication on the topic includes a book written with Jennifer Selby (Memorial University) and Lori Beaman (University of Ottawa): Beyond Accommodation.
+She has written a book with Jennifer Selby (Memorial University) and Lori Beaman (University of Ottawa) entitled: Beyond Accommodation.
 Everyday Narratives of Muslim Canadians (UBC Press, 2018).
-Finally, her newest project documents the work of faith-based non-governmental organizations at the United Nations Human Rights Council paying particular attention to how these NGOs shape human rights discussions and norms.
+In 2022, with Jennifer Selby and Melanie Adrian (Carleton University), she co-edited Producing Islam (s) in Canada.
+On Knowledge, Positionality and Politics (University of Toronto Press).
+Finally, she is currently finishing a monograph, where she documents the ways in which NGOs that identify as Christian participate to human rights crafting at the UN Human Rights Council (HRC) in Geneva, Switzerland.

 Brian Clarke (PhD Chicago) is an Adjunct member of faculty at Emmanuel College in Victoria University, the Toronto School of Theology.